contentful/rich-text-renderer-java/android_sample/README.md

-Rendering Structured Text Sample Android APP
+Rendering Rich Text Sample Android APP
 ============================================

-This app demonstrates how to use a predefined Structured Text object into textviews and other native Android views.
+This app demonstrates how to use a predefined Rich Text object into textviews and other native Android views.